Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 |4|One Bright - 光一 [ぴかいち, *pikaichi*]|One Bright card, six Chaff.|
 |4|Empty Hand - 空素 [からす, *karasu*]|Seven Chaff cards.|

+The teyaku in each group are mutually exclusive; each player scores for their single most valuable teyaku in each of Groups A and B. In order to claim their teyaku, a player must reveal all the relevant cards from their hand.
+For teyaku in Group A, this is all cards that are part of the combination.
+For teyaku in Group B, only the Chaff cards need to be shown.

+The points earned for teyaku are paid to a player by each of their two opponents, in typical zero-sum fashion.
+However, certain situations at the end of the round can sometimes cause these teyaku payments to be cancelled.
+Thus, it seems more sensible to simply make a note of these transactions at this point, then make good on them at the end of the round if they are still applicable.

+Once teyaku are claimed, the players hide their cards again, and the round begins.

+Should a player overlook certain teyaku, or otherwise forget to claim them, they have until the dealer takes the first card from the draw pile in order to do so.
+After this point, any unclaimed teyaku are void.

+> Remember that the field multiplier affects *all* exchanges of points between players, including teyaku payments!
+{.is-warning}

+> Many rulesets for Hachi-Hachi list each possible combination of teyaku from Group A and Group B separately.
+There are 66 such possible combinations, which naturally makes the teyaku look overwhelming!
+The most valuable combination is *Four-Three* plus *Empty Hand*.
+It's *incredibly* rare, and there's only one possible way to form it.
+As an exercise, see if you can work out how.
+{.is-info}

 # Card Values